-2. HSF requests an order appointing Tyr LLP as representative counsel for the FTH Stakeholders in the above-noted proceedings under the CCAA (the "CCAA Proceedings"), with rights of participation in the on-going mediation process (the "Mediation") before the Honourable W. Winkler, O.C., O.Ont., K.C.
-The appointment of representative counsel for the FTH Stakeholders at this time is necessary in order to ensure that the interests of the FTH Stakeholders are appropriately addressed and balanced in any proposed plan of arrangement and compromise that is presented to this Honourable Court for consideration and approval (a "Proposed Plan").

-3. This Honourable Court, in supervising these CCAA Proceedings and considering any Proposed Plan, must have regard to the constellation of stakeholders impacted by the Court's orders.
+- 2. HSF requests an order appointing Tyr LLP as representative counsel for the FTH Stakeholders in the above-noted proceedings under the CCAA (the "CCAA Proceedings"), with rights of participation in the on-going mediation process (the "Mediation") before the Honourable W. Winkler, O.C., O.Ont., K.C. - 3.
+The appointment of representative counsel for the FTH Stakeholders at this time is necessary in order to ensure that the interests of the FTH Stakeholders are appropriately addressed and balanced in any proposed plan of arrangement and compromise that is presented to this Honourable Court for consideration and approval (a "Proposed Plan"). - 4.
+This Honourable Court, in supervising these CCAA Proceedings and considering any Proposed Plan, must have regard to the constellation of stakeholders impacted by the Court's orders.

+- 5. By endorsement dated February 14, 2023, the Honourable Court directed that the HSF should first obtain leave to bring its motion for a representation order. - 6.
 Founded in 1952, HSF is one of Canada's preeminent charities and is a pioneer in advocacy, education, and the funding of research regarding heart disease and stroke.
-HSF is a leader in disease prevention including, but not limited to, research and other activities aimed at preventing the harm that is caused by the consumption of tobacco products.

-5. It has been definitively established that tobacco use dramatically increases the risk of developing heart disease and stroke.
-Tobacco use contributes to the buildup of plaque in the arteries, increases the risk of blood clots, reduces the oxygen in the blood, and taxes the cardiovascular system.

-6. The applicants in these CCAA Proceedings (the "Tobacco Companies") did not have sufficient funds at the time of the initial application to the CCAA to make a meaningful payment or contribution towards the various claims that have been made against them.
-Therefore, any Proposed Plan will be premised on the Tobacco Companies continuing to sell tobacco products, and their cash-flows following the commencement of these proceedings (the "postpetition" period) will be used to pay the settled claims.

-7. The post-petition cash-flows will be generated from tobacco sales to the FTH Stakeholders.
+HSF is a leader in disease prevention including, but not limited to, research and other activities aimed at preventing the harm that is caused by the consumption of tobacco products. - 7.
+It has been definitively established that tobacco use dramatically increases the risk of developing heart disease and stroke.
+Tobacco use contributes to the buildup of plaque in the arteries, increases the risk of blood clots, reduces the oxygen in the blood, and taxes the cardiovascular system. - 8.
+The applicants in these CCAA Proceedings (the "Tobacco Companies") did not have sufficient funds at the time of the initial application to the CCAA to make a meaningful payment or contribution towards the various claims that have been made against them.
+Therefore, any Proposed Plan will be premised on the Tobacco Companies continuing to sell tobacco products, and their cash-flows following the commencement of these proceedings (the "post-petition" period) will be used to pay much of the settled claims. - 9.
+The post-petition cash-flows will be generated from tobacco sales to the FTH Stakeholders.
 The FTH Stakeholders are those individuals who will buy and use tobacco products (or be exposed to the use of tobacco products) in the post-petition period.
-It is their use of and exposure to tobacco products that will directly fund any Proposed Plan that is approved by this Honourable Court.
-In simple terms, the future purchases made by the FTH Stakeholders will be used to fund the payment of claims under the Proposed Plan that is currently being negotiated.
+It is their use of and exposure to tobacco products that will directly fund any

+Proposed Plan that is approved by this Honourable Court.
+In simple terms, the future purchases made by the FTH Stakeholders will be used to fund much of the payment of claims under the Proposed Plan that is currently being negotiated.